Best Hiking Boots of 2024/25

 It's a little ironic that the legacy pick is named the Lowa Renegade, but this hiking boot has been around since 1997, and maybe that's why it's a renegade.
 With more than 1,000 reviews at REI between the men's and women's versions (among the most we’ve seen for any piece of gear), it's a best seller that's still beloved more than two decades since it was first introduced.
 It's made of a nubuck leather that has been rubbed on the outside to make it as soft as suede but more durable.
 The Lowa Renegade is the boot you think of when you think of classic leather hiking boots.

-Best yet, the recent updates on the Renegade introduce more sizing and colorway options making the Lowa Renegade tied with the Merrell Moab 3 for the most sizing options available for a hiking boot.
+Best yet, the recent updates on the Renegade Evo GTX Mid introduce more eco-friendly materials, more sizing and colorway options.
+The Lowa Renegade tied with the Merrell Moab 3 for the most sizing options available for a hiking boot.

 The Lowa Renegade endures, because, well, it endures.
-It's a classic leather hiking boot with some tricks in its cuff, like an effective external polyurethane frame that takes on some stabilizing duties while helping keep the mostly leather boot lighter than expected, under 2.5 pounds.
+It's a classic leather hiking boot with some tricks in its cuff, like an effective external polyurethane frame that takes on some stabilizing duties while helping keep the Heinen terracare® Nubuck Leather lighter than expected, right around 2.5 pounds.
 The upper is thin as well, helping reduce break-in time and increase comfort.
-Paired with a rugged Vibram sole and waterproof Gore-Tex liner, the Renegade is built to last.
+Paired with a rugged Vibram Rene Trac rubber sole and waterproof Gore-Tex liner, the Renegade is built to last.

 The Lowa Renegade after traveling on a glacier in the Sierra.